| San Antonio Area Roads & Freeways

 moving at the speed limit of the roadway.
 If you're speeding and get

-out ahead of the platoon, you'll hit the next signal when it's still
+out ahead of the platoon, you could arrive at the next signal when it's still

 - You're traveling significantly slower than the